-Subpart A: Acceptable use.
-This procedure establishes responsibilities for acceptable use of Lake Superior College information technology resources.
-College information technology resources are provided for use by currently enrolled Lake Superior College students, administrators, faculty, other employees, and other authorized users.
-College information technology resources are the property of Lake Superior College, and are provided for the direct and indirect support of the College’s education, research, service, student and campus life activities, administrative, and business purposes, within the limitations of available college technology, financial and human resources.
-The use of Lake Superior College information technology is a privilege conditioned on compliance with Policy 5.22, Lake Superior College Procedure 5.22.2 Cellular and Mobile Computing Devices, this procedure, and any procedures or guidelines adopted pursuant to this procedure.
+Subpart A: Acceptable Use.
+This procedure establishes responsibilities for acceptable use of Lake Superior College (LSC) information technology resources.
+College information technology resources are provided for use by currently enrolled LSC students, administrators, faculty, other employees, and other authorized users.
+College information technology resources are the property of LSC, and are provided for the direct and indirect support of the College’s education, research, service, student and campus life activities, administrative, and business purposes, within the limitations of available College technology, financial and human resources.
+The use of LSC information technology is a privilege conditioned on compliance with LSC Policy 5.22, LSC Procedure 5.22.2 Cellular and Mobile Computing Devices, this procedure, and any procedures or guidelines adopted pursuant to this procedure.

-Subpart B: Academic freedom.
-Nothing in this procedure shall be interpreted to expand, diminish, or alter academic freedom provided under MnSCU Board policy, a system collective bargaining agreement, or the terms of any charter establishing a college library as a community or public library.
+Subpart B: Academic Freedom.
+Nothing in this procedure shall be interpreted to expand, diminish, or alter academic freedom provided under Minnesota State Board Policy, a system collective bargaining agreement, or the terms of any charter establishing a college library as a community or public library.

 Part 2: Applicability.
-This procedure applies to all users of Lake Superior College information technology, whether or not the user is affiliated with Lake Superior College and to all uses of those resources, wherever located.
+This procedure applies to all users of LSC information technology, whether or not the user is affiliated with LSC and to all uses of those resources, wherever located.

 Part 3: Definitions

-Subpart A: The definitions in Lake Superior Procedure 5.22.2, Cellular and Other Mobile Computing Devices, apply to this procedure.
+Subpart A: The definitions in LSC Procedure 5.22.2, Cellular and Other Mobile Computing Devices, apply to this procedure.

 Subpart D: Transmit.
 Transmit means to send, store, collect, transfer, or otherwise alter or affect information technology resources or data contained therein.

 Subpart E: User.
-User means any individual, including, but not limited to, students, administrators, faculty, other employees, volunteers, and other authorized individuals using College information technology in any manner, whether or not the user is affiliated with Lake Superior College.
+User means any individual, including, but not limited to, students, administrators, faculty, other employees, volunteers, and other authorized individuals using College information technology in any manner, whether or not the user is affiliated with LSC.

 Part 4: Responsibilities of All Users

-- Users must comply with laws and regulations, MnSCU and Lake Superior College policies and procedures, contracts, and licenses applicable to their particular uses.
-This includes, but is not limited to, the laws of libel, data privacy, copyright, trademark, gambling, obscenity, and child pornography; the federal Electronic Communications Privacy Act and the Computer Fraud and Abuse Act, which prohibit “hacking” and similar activities; state computer crime statutes; Student Code of Conduct; applicable software licenses; and Board policies 1.B.1, prohibiting discrimination and harassment; 1.C.2, prohibiting fraudulent or other dishonest acts; and 3.26, concerning intellectual property.
+- Users must comply with laws and regulations, Minnesota State Board Policy and System Procedure and LSC policies and procedures, contracts, and licenses applicable to their particular uses.
+This includes, but is not limited to, the laws of libel, data privacy, copyright, trademark, gambling, obscenity, and child pornography; the federal Electronic Communications Privacy Act and the Computer Fraud and Abuse Act, which prohibit “hacking” and similar activities; state computer crime statutes; Student Code of Conduct; applicable software licenses; and Minnesota State Board Policies 1.B.1, prohibiting discrimination and harassment; 1.C.2, prohibiting fraudulent or other dishonest acts; and 3.26, concerning intellectual property.

 - Users are responsible for the content of their personal use on College information technology, and any liability resulting from that use.